rickdevera/oh_cnapp/lessons/module-3-cspm-requirements.md

 ### Scenario:

 Acme Corp has recently expanded its cloud infrastructure to utilize services from AWS, Azure, and GCP to enhance scalability and redundancy.
 However, this multi-cloud strategy has led to complexity in managing security postures and ensuring compliance with various standards.
 They need a CSPM solution that provides comprehensive visibility and control over their cloud environment.
-Below are the customer requirements.
+Below are the customer requirements. <sup>(AI Generated)</sup>

 #### Customer Requirements: